achihohochi/AIEO2/Session_04_Bulding_Complex_End_to_End_LLM_Applications/README.md

 <details>
 <summary><strong>🏗️ Build</strong></summary>

 In this final session, you'll work with an advanced end-to-end LLM application that demonstrates real-world deployment challenges.
-You'll learn how to deploy both frontend and backend components to Vercel, test the deployment, and understand what can break in production environments.
+You'll learn how to deploy both frontend and backend components to Vercel (or Render for backend), test the deployment, and understand what can break in production environments.

 This is a hands-on session focused on deployment and troubleshooting - no assignments, just practical experience with shipping applications to production!